 To contact conference organizers, please email firstname.lastname@example.org

 We are pleased to announce the four theory performances that will provide the core of Theorems, Proofs, Rebuttals, and Propositions: A Conference of Theoretical Theater.
-As you may recall, these four performances will be the basis of all further formal and informal responses, talks, and panels within the conference.
+These four performances will be the basis of all further formal and informal responses, talks, and panels within the conference.
 The four projects were chosen from a large number of proposals, and we are looking forward to some very interesting provocations.

 Mike Taylor (USA) will present IDEA MACHINE: Experiments in Theatre Techniques for Audience Transformation, a work reflecting on the conditions of theater itself, and focusing on instances of compression and transformation.